suminb/interview-questions/README.md

 ## This Repository

-This repository has source files containing a problem statement and a working solution.
+This repository contains some on-site interview questions that I have encountered over the course of last few  years.
+I'm still working on providing solutions for some of the problems.
 No particular company name is mentioned, but those questions are general enough that they can be asked in any tech interview.

 ## Practice